utility-library/utility_framework/README.md

 <p align="center">
   <b><a href="https://discord.gg/BV2hsRXmpy">Discord</a> - Documentation (Coming soon) </b></br>
   We put community and developer experience first.</br>
-  Our mission is to revolutionize fivem by providing more importance to open source and freeware.
+  Our mission is to bring back to FiveM more relevance to open source and freeware.
 </p>

 # Discalimer